top of page

 Welcome!

-Why Many Students Struggle with Confidence?
+Why Students Struggle with Decision Making?

-Constant comparison through social media!
+Constant comparison through social media

-Emotional overload and fast-paced environments!
+Emotional overload and fast-paced environments

 The Workshop

-How Students Benefit from the Anatoliah Experience
+What Students Gain from The Anatoliah Experience

-Strengthen emotional awareness and self-regulation
+• Greater emotional awareness and regulation

 DYK?